jnaidu/Developer-Portal-GitBook/managing_solutions/view_users.md

 ## View Users
-This sections illustrates how to retrieve a list of user accounts that have access to a solution.
+This section illustrates how to retrieve a list of user accounts that have access to a solution.

 ### Who can perform this function?
 Any of the roles below: